leejun6694/BoostCamp_mogay/week1/UIKit.md

 ## User Interface
 #### Views and Controls
 - First Steps
-  - UIView : An object that represents a rectangular area on the screen and manages the content in that area.
+  - UIView : An object that represents a rectangular area on the screen and manages the content in that area. (iOS 2.0+)
 - Container Views (Collection Views)
+  - View
+    - UICollectionView : An object that manages an ordered collection of data items and presents them using customizable layouts. (iOS 6.0+)
+    - UICollectionViewController : Represents a view controller whose content consists of a collection view. (iOS 6.0+)
+  - Cells
+    - UICollectionReusableView : A view that defines the behavior for all cells and supplementary views presented by a collection view. (iOS 6.0+)
+    - UICollectionViewCell : A single data item when that item is within the collection view’s visible bounds. (iOS 6.0+)
+  - Layouts
+    - UICollectionViewLayout : An abstract base class for generating layout information for a collection view. (iOS 6.0+)
+    - UICollectionViewFlowLayout : A concrete layout object that organizes items into a grid with optional header and footer views for each section. (iOS 6.0+)
+    - UICollectionViewTransitionLayout : A special type of layout object that lets you implement behaviors when changing from one layout to another in your collection view. (iOS 7.0+)
+    - UICollectionViewLayoutAttributes : A layout object that manages the layout-related attributes for a given item in a collection view. (iOS 6.0+)
+  - Updates
+    - UICollectionViewUpdateItem : An object that describes a single change to make to an item in a collection view. (iOS 6.0+)
+    - UICollectionViewFocusUpdateContext : A context object that stores information specific to a focus update in a collection view. (iOS 9.0+)
+    - UICollectionViewLayoutInvalidationContext : A context object that declares which parts of your layout need to be updated when the layout is invalidated. (iOS 7.0+)
+    - UICollectionViewFlowLayoutInvalidationContext : A set of properties for determining whether to recompute the size of items or their position in the layout. (iOS 7.0+)
+  - Drag and Drop
+    - protocol UICollectionViewDragDelegate : The interface for initiating drags from a collection view.
+(Beta)
+    - protocol UICollectionViewDropDelegate : The interface for handling drops in a collection view.
+(Beta)
+    - protocol UICollectionViewDropCoordinator : An interface for coordinating your custom drop-related actions with the collection view.
+(Beta)
+    - UICollectionViewDropProposal : Your proposed solution for handling a drop in a collection view.
+(Beta)
+    - protocol UICollectionViewDropItem : The data associated with an item being dropped into the collection view.
+(Beta)
+    - protocol UICollectionViewDropPlaceholderContext : An object that contains information about a placeholder in the collection view.
+(Beta)
+    - protocol UIDataSourceTranslating : An advanced interface for managing a data source object.
+(Beta)

 - Container Views (TableViews)
   - View
     - UITableView : A view that presents data using rows arranged in a single column. (iOS 2.0+)
     - UITableViewController : A controller object that manages a table view. (iOS 2.0+)
     - UITableViewFocusUpdateContext : A context object that provides information relevant to a specific focus update from one view to another. (iOS 9.0+)
-    - UILocalizedIndexedCollation : An object that provides ways to organize, sort, and localize the data for a table view that has a section index.
+    - UILocalizedIndexedCollation : An object that provides ways to organize, sort, and localize the data for a table view that has a section index. (iOS 3.0+)
   - Rows
-    - UITableViewCell : A cell in a table view.
+    - UITableViewCell : A cell in a table view. (iOS 2.0+)
     - UISwipeActionsConfiguration : The set of actions to perform when swiping on rows of a table.
 (Beta)
     - UIContextualAction : An action to display when the user swipes a table row.
 (Beta)
-    - UITableViewRowAction : A single action to present when the user swipes horizontally in a table row.
+    - UITableViewRowAction : A single action to present when the user swipes horizontally in a table row. (iOS 8.0+)
     - enum UIContextualAction.Style : Constants indicating the style information that is applied to the action button.
 (Beta)

   - Headers and Footers
-    - UITableViewHeaderFooterView : A reusable view that can be placed at the top or bottom of a table section to display additional information for that section.
+    - UITableViewHeaderFooterView : A reusable view that can be placed at the top or bottom of a table section to display additional information for that section. (iOS 6.0+)
-      -Adornments
+  - Adornments
-    - UIRefreshControl :A standard control that can initiate the refreshing of a table view’s contents.
+    - UIRefreshControl :A standard control that can initiate the refreshing of a table view’s contents. (iOS 6.0+)
   - Drag and Drop
     - protocol UITableViewDragDelegate : The interface for initiating drags from a table view.
 (Beta)
     - protocol UITableViewDropDelegate : The interface for handling drops in a table view.
 (Beta)